 If you already wear glasses, you probably already do go back to the optometrists regularly.
 However, it can be surprising how much your eyesight can change between visits.
-There is no harm in booking an appointment earlier than scheduled if you notice a difference in your vision or you feel something isn’t quite right.
+There is no harm in booking an appointment earlier than scheduled if you notice a difference in your vision or feel something isn’t quite right.

 Common Eye Conditions and Their Symptoms

-One symptom that you do need to be aware of that can be a sign of a more serious are if you notice flashes or dots in your vision.
+One symptom that you need to be aware of is a more serious sign if you notice flashes or dots in your vision.
 These often look like little fire crackles or flashes of lightning.
 If you experience these, you should get to an emergency room right away as it could be a sign that the retina has detached from your eye.

 It’s fairly obvious to tell when you have the symptoms of red-eye.
 Although generally, your eye may be bloodshot or red in color, it can appear in a few different ways where the whole eye is red or pink, the eye is bloodshot, or a few dull red lines appear in the corners of your eye and branch out toward your pupil.
-You may also experience irritation, burning, dryness and blurry vision.
+You may also experience irritation, burning, dryness, and blurry vision.

 In mild cases where cataracts are not dramatically impacting your vision, eyeglasses can be prescribed to help manage them.
-In more serious cases, the only way that has been proven as an effective way to provide long term treatment is cataracts surgery.
-This is usually carried out under local anesthetic and most people are back in their usual routine 24 hours afterward.
+In more serious cases, the only way that has been proven as an effective way to provide long-term treatment is cataracts surgery.
+This is usually carried out under local anesthetic, and most people are back in their usual routine 24 hours afterward.

 Looking After Your Eyes

-One of the easiest ways to look after your eyes and to get conditions treated quickly is to have a regular check-up with your local optometrist.
+One of the easiest ways to look after your eyes and get conditions treated quickly is to have a regular check-up with your local optometrist.
 If you do this, they will be able to identify any problems before they become too serious and advise you on the best route forward.
 As well as doing this, eating healthily, doing regular exercise, and not smoking are all ways to help keep your eyes healthy.